Why Adalo Works for Building an Online Learning Platform

 Building an educational platform traditionally costs $10,000-$100,000 with annual maintenance adding another 15-20%.
 Adalo eliminates these barriers entirely.

-No-Code Advantage: Adalo provides the most versatile all-in-one platform for creators needing both native mobile and web apps, with a strong balance of design freedom and functional depth at just $36/month.
-If you can make a slide deck, you can build a professional learning platform.
+AI-Powered Building: Adalo provides the most versatile all-in-one platform for creators needing both native mobile and web apps, with a strong balance of design freedom and functional depth at just $36/month.
+Magic Start generates complete app foundations from descriptions, while Magic Add lets you add features by describing what you want.
+The visual builder has been described as "easy as PowerPoint," making professional learning platforms accessible to non-technical creators.

 Complete Feature Set: Everything needed for a Coursera-style platform comes built-in: